Skip to content

 }

-• Check that the resource hasn't been deleted (see Soft Deletes)
+• Check whether the record was deleted (see Soft Deletes).

 409 Conflict